acccoursera/gettingandcleaningdata/CodeBook.md

     1. Reads in the y "test" data set
     2. Reads in the y "training" data set
     3. Combines the y "training" and "test" data sets
-    4. Writes the combined y data out into a a file called "ycombined.txt" called
+    4. Writes the combined y data out into a a file called "ycombined.txt"

+### Step 3: Process Y "training" and "test" data

+The script then performs the following steps

+    1. Reads in the subjecct "test" data set
+    2. Reads in the subject "training" data set
+    3. Combines the subject "training" and "test" data sets
+    4. Writes the combined subject data out into a a file called "subjectcombined.txt"

 ## Phase 2: Process combined data